 Music has been an inspiration for people ever since.
-And, as always with music, there is no “one thing”.
+And, as always, art is in the eye of the beholder.
 It depends on your taste and nature.
 A large audience in the programming business (including myself) enjoys music without any vocals, others have been reported to listen to Rammstein while coding.

-There is actually a lot of research around music and how it influences productivity and the ability to concentrate (especially in the field of classic music).
+There is actually a lot of research around music and how it influences productivity and the ability to concentrate (especially in the field of classical music).
 To just quote one source:

 In bygone ages, conventional wisdom was that music of ANY kind ruins study.
 Recent studies indicate that slow-to-medium paced, non-vocal, non percussive music can actually enhance study, depending on the type of study you’re doing.
 This means you should listen to: classical (especially Baroque pieces, such as those by Bach), non-vocal jazz, ambient music, or other forms of “easy listenin” music.

 In another, very interesting question, found on StackOverflow, an answerer tries to span a line between actually composing music and coding: